 Subject to final capacity but no less than Greater Gabbard

-Total area across two sections
+Total area

 From shore to the closest point of the site